Approval-Based Apportionment: Constructing Party-Approval Rules via Portioning and Apportionment

 Nash portioning produces a fairly similar portioning, with $r(p_0) \approx 0.5302$, $r(p_1) \approx 0.2651$, and $r(p_2) = r(p_3) \approx 0.1023$.
-D'Hondt and the quota method produce the same committee as above, leading to the same EJR violation. \end{example} At first glance, it might be surprising that Nash portioning combined with a lower-quota apportionment method violates EJR (and even the weaker axiom JR).
-Indeed, Nash portioning satisfies core stability in the portioning setting, which is a strong notion of proportionality, and the lower-quota property limits the rounding losses when moving from the portioning to a committee.
-As expected, in the election of Example~\ref{ex:nash-fails-ejr}, the Nash solution itself gives sufficient representation to the sixth voter since $r(p_2) + r(p_3) \approx 0.2047 > 1/6$.
-However, since both $r(p_2)$ and $r(p_3)$ are below $1 / 6$ on their own, lower quota does not apply to either of the two parties, and the sixth voter loses all representation in the apportionment step.
+D'Hondt and the quota method produce the same committee as above, leading to the same EJR violation. \end{example} It might be surprising that Nash portioning combined with a lower-quota apportionment method violates EJR.
+After all, Nash portioning satisfies core stability in the portioning setting, which is a strong notion of proportionality, and the lower-quota property limits the rounding losses when moving from the portioning to a committee.
+As expected, in the election of Example~\ref{ex:nash-fails-ejr}, the portioning produced by Nash gives sufficient representation to the sixth voter since $r(p_2) + r(p_3) \approx 0.2047 > 1/6$.
+However, since both $r(p_2)$ and $r(p_3)$ are below $1 / 6$ on their own, lower quota does not apply to either of the two parties, and the sixth voter loses all representation in the apportionment step.\footnote{There are similar examples where Nash portioning with D'Hondt apportionment violates EJR even though every party receives at least one seat, and examples where EJR is violated by a margin of more than one seat.}